 The decorative ball at the end of the declination shaft doubles as a safety stop preventing the counterweight falling off if the screw comes loose.
 Again a safety measure.
 The gravitational attraction between 20kg of lead and the Earth is a physics lesson your foot won't appreciate :)

 Just some of the hundreds of parts that make up the telescope mount

 Early stages in the assembly - testing how the various parts couple together and move.
 Notice the numbers on the circles are written with black texter.
 At this point I hadn't found anyone who could do the engraving.

-Most houses have a special room with wide bench-tops for assembling large telescope mounts and if you're a tidy worker those rooms can even double up as kitchens :)
+Most houses have a special room with wide bench-tops for assembling large telescope mounts.
+Sometimes Asia likes to use the mount assembly room as a kitchen too :)

 The secret to a good mount?
 Every part bigger than every other part - it can never be too solid.
 The end plate is held on the declination axis with a high tensile m24 bolt 18" long.

 This was the most difficult part of the whole job, getting the circles engraved.
 Lot's of people will CNC engrave a flat plate but it's hard to find someone who one can handle a circle.
 I was very lucky in that the university I worked for had lots of old 1940's machine tools and some very skilled old craftsmen who knew how to use them.
 With much gratitude to Herb and Peter, the engraving did finally get done.

 The RA circle has numbers engraved on screw-on plates rather than directly into the circle so that the order can be reversed for northern or southern hemispheres.